Communicating Smartly in Molecular Communication Environments: Neural Networks in the Internet of Bio-Nano Things: Neural Networks as Enablers of IoBNT Networks

-End-to-end {MC} channel estimators are essential for optimally tuning the decoding tasks at nodes.
-In the literature, we find the application of {NN}-based estimators for various purposes, such as evaluating communication performance \cite{yilmaz2017machine}, designing macro-scale receivers \cite{gulec2020distance}, and drug delivery for healthcare applications, as discussed in \cite{mohamed2021biocyber}.
-In this section, we categorize these reported estimators as solutions that contribute to parameter estimation and modeling of {MC} channels separately.
+End-to-end {MC} channel estimators are essential to enable high-performance decoding at \ac{IoBNT} nodes.
+In the literature, we find the application of {NN}-based estimators for various purposes, such as evaluating communication performance \cite{yilmaz2017machine} and designing macro-scale receivers \cite{gulec2020distance}.
+We categorize these estimators into parameter estimation and channel modeling approaches.